 Management’s impulsive response to constant Out of Stock or Low Stock levels is to ramp up acquisition so as to build an inventory “cushion” (increasing On Hand quantities).
 But this situation can be just as bad for business.
 That is why Rule #2 of inventory is:

-Why is having excess stock On Hand a bad situation to be in?
+Why is it bad to have too much inventory in your stock?
 For one thing, having lots of extra inventory means that you have capital tied up, not available for other things.
 Pinched cash flow makes doing business that much more difficult.

 But there are hidden costs to having too much inventory as well.
 Lots of extra inventory means lots of warehousing—warehousing that would not be needed if your company had more realistic inventory levels.
 Extra inventory could also mean a shift in demand, meaning that the inventory must eventually be sold at a steep discount.

 For example: an online vendor specializing in cell phone batteries and accessories finds that they are routinely running low on cases and batteries for the latest model of a smartphone.
 To avoid this, they triple their order sizes…and the next order arrives two days after the smartphone company announces a newer model.
 The newer model has a different battery and is a different size, meaning that the old model cases will not fit.
 Over time, sales of the accessories for the older model drop off.

 Now this vendor is left with excess inventory in the warehouse.
 What are the vendor’s options?

 Try to return the excess for a refund or credit.
 Some suppliers might work with merchants, giving them a refund or credit.
 But the refund or credit is rarely for the full amount spent, and the vendor is often on the hook for shipping the returned items.

 Trade with other companies in the same space.
 Perhaps a competitor or discount seller would love the excess stock.
 While this frees warehouse space, the vendor might be selling goods at a steep discount.